Killnet: Germany

-On January 26, 2023, the German Federal Office for Information Security (BSI) announced that a wide-ranging DDoS attack against various agencies and companies in Germany was taking place since the night before.
+On 26 January 2023, the German Federal Office for Information Security (BSI) announced that a wide-ranging DDoS attack against various agencies and companies in Germany was taking place since the night before.
 According to the BSI, websites from airports were particularly affected, as well as those of companies in the financial sector and those of the federal and state administrations.
-The attacks had been announced in advance by Killnet, supposedly as retaliation for the German government's decision to send Leopard 2 battle tanks to the Ukraine.
+The attacks had been announced in advance by Killnet, supposedly as retaliation for the German government's decision to send Leopard 2 battle tanks to Ukraine.

+International Committee of the Red Cross rules

+In October 2023 they initially refused to abide by ICRC rules for hackers, but later agreed to.

+Unmasking of leader

+In November 2023 Gazeta.Ru named a man they claimed was Killmilk, the leader of Killnet.
+This follows claims that he had started targeting the Russian Federation.